Online Community of Zenith Builders and Flyers

 Above and below: Justin flies the CH 750 with hand-controls: The rudder is controlled with a push-pull stick between his legs, which also has a throttle servo control and hand brake.
 The right side Y-stick is standard equipment.

 Another Able Flight graduate we've been privileged to work with is John Robinson, who is also a quadriplegic pilot.
 John has partnered with his local EAA chapter, and together with the chapter members they are building a Zenith CH 750 Cruzer with adapted hand controls.
-Read about their progress and updates on their Facebook page.

 John founded his own non-profit organization, AV84ALL, to "foster a community of disabled aviators and disabled aviation enthusiasts that will participate in the mainstream world of general aviation through education, hands-on training, and inclusion, to overcome the many obstacles we face."